kevindoole/fredastaire/README.md

-# mocha-given
+# Fredastaire
-Mocha-given adds a `given` method to mocha tests.
-It has two impacts:
+Fredastaire adds step methods to mocha tests that have two impacts:
 - Your test cases' setup code is significantly more readable
 - You only have to write the same setup steps once

 _Example_
 `given(name, {within, withArgs, ...whateverYouWantToPassToTheDefinition})`
+- You can also use `when` and `and`
+- You can chain these calls together

 ## Setup
 0. `npm install mocha-given --save-dev`